MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitgetpinscount.md

 ## -description

-The **AcxTargetCircuitGetPinsCount** function given an ACXTARGETCIRCUIT object, returns a pins count.
+The **AcxTargetCircuitGetPinsCount** function returns the count of ACX pins on the remote target.

 ## -parameters

 ### -param TargetCircuit

-A pointer to a location of an existing ACXTARGETCIRCUIT Object.
+An AXTARGETCIRCUIT handle.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns